Orthopedic Biomechanics Overview

 - Anterior Cruciate Ligament (ACL) Injuries:

 This ligament connects the femur to the tibia and offers stability to the knee by restricting anterior tibial translation in addition to internal rotation of the tibia relative to the femur.
-Females injure (tear) their ACLs 2 to 8 times more often than males participating in similar athletic activities.
+Females injure (tear) their ACLs two to eight times more often than males participating in similar athletic activities.
 A majority of these injuries will result in premature osteoarthritis of the knee.
 Many researchers are currently studying the cause of this disparity, ranging from neuromuscular, anatomical, and hormonal aspects.
 Visit our websites to find out what we think causes this disparity.

 - ACL Reconstruction (ACLR):

 Once an ACL is injured, orthopedic surgeons reconstruct the ACL using either autogenous (non-irradiated tendons harvested from the patient) or allogenic (tissues harvested from cadavers, chemically treated and irradiated).
 Currently, there are no quality control protocols for selection of the tissue for use in ACLR.
 The surgeon simply assumes that the quality of the graft is adequate.
 View our Current Members and Areas of Research page to find out why we think this assumption may not always be appropriate.